helloserve/Trees/README.md

 The future list of trees to be impleted include
 - Red/black trees

+All tree implementations are fully functional and can be used as is.
+This is based on default ```IComparer``` implementations for the various types.

 ## Interface segregation

 All objects implement either the ```ITree``` or ```ILeaf``` interfaces.
 These interfaces expose a limited and common set of operations, like adding an item to the data structure, traversing the data structure, or finding a specific item in the data structure.